Last updated on 2026-03-12

 The Developmental Services Worker program offers a variety of unique experiences that enhance learning and professional development:

-• Counseling Labs: Specialized labs provide a setting for students to develop competencies in working with individuals with limited verbal skills.
+- Counselling Labs: These labs provide an ideal setting for students to develop competencies in working with individuals with limited verbal skills and practice healthcare skills.

 Career Options